MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/configurations.md

 ---
 # DSC Configurations

-> Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0
+> Applies To: PowerShell 7.0

 DSC configurations are PowerShell scripts that define a special type of function.
 To define a configuration, you use the PowerShell keyword **Configuration**.